matheusnuneso/easy-service/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.

-Install with command "npm install -g @angular/cli" Check if work with "ng version"
+Install with command "npm install -g @angular/cli".
+Check if work with "ng version".

 ## Development server